isomerpages/moe-victoriajc/_admissions/Joint Admissions Exercise (JAE).md

     <div>

-      <p>We urge students to choose a subject combination based on their interests and strengths, as well as their preferred course of study at university.
+      <p>We urge students to choose a subject combination based on their interests and strengths, as well as their preferred course of study at university.</p>

-Some courses offered in university have pre-requisites, and students are strongly encouraged to visit the university websites to find out more.
+<p>Some courses offered in university have pre-requisites, and students are strongly encouraged to visit the university websites to find out more.</p>

-For more information on subjects offered in VJC, do check our website<a href="https://staging.d31hymonz16767.amplifyapp.com/learn-like-a-victorian/academic-disciplines/">/learn-like-a-victorian/academic-disciplines/</a>.
+<p>For more information on subjects offered in VJC, do check our website<a href="https://staging.d31hymonz16767.amplifyapp.com/learn-like-a-victorian/academic-disciplines/">/learn-like-a-victorian/academic-disciplines/</a>.
 You may also find out more from our teacher advisors.
-Please write to:
+Please write to:</p>

-Ms Toh Chui Hoon, Head of Dept/Science at:
+<p>Ms Toh Chui Hoon, Head of Dept/Science at:
-<a href="toh.chuihoon@vjc.sg">toh.chuihoon@vjc.sg</a>
+	<a href="toh.chuihoon@vjc.sg">toh.chuihoon@vjc.sg</a></p>

-Ms Goh Hui Hua, Head of Dept/Arts at:
+<p>Ms Goh Hui Hua, Head of Dept/Arts at:
-<a href="goh.huihua@vjc.sg">goh.huihua@vjc.sg</a>
+<a href="goh.huihua@vjc.sg">goh.huihua@vjc.sg</a></p>

-Mr Ivan Toh, Subject Head/Higher Education at:
+<p>Mr Ivan Toh, Subject Head/Higher Education at:
 <a href="ivan.toh.chun.siong@vjc.sg">ivan.toh.chun.siong@vjc.sg</a></p>
     </div>